-- The person leading the activity should explain to everyone that they will be exploring the biodiversity of their local area.
+- The person leading the activity should explain to everyone that they will be exploring the biodiversity of their local area (or their own backyard if doing this activity from home).
 Find out what the group already knows about plants and animals in the region.
 See if the group knows why counting them is important and whom it might help.

 - Each group should set off to explore their area of land.
 Everyone should then try to fill in the observation sheet as best they can, recording only what they see and hear.
 The groups should remember to look beneath logs, look up at the sky and to keep looking where they are going!

 - When everyone has finished, the person leading the activity should get everyone back together again and return to your meeting place.
 Once there, everyone can share their findings and help identify any unknown wildlife.
 Use the internet to identify wildlife that no-one is able to name:

 - Everyone should put together a chart of their findings.
 Use categories to separate animals and plants, such as ‘mammals,’ ‘birds’ or ‘trees.’

 This activity helps contribute towards some of the UN's Sustainable Development Goals.
 Find out more about the SDGs, and how Scouts across the world are getting involved, here.